 Your employees are also entitled to sufficient downtime and break to avoid burnout.
 Be aware of the legal requirement, as well as what additional benefits you can offer via extended breaks.

 Your employees are the most valuable resource that your business has, and they deserve to be treated as such, especially if you want to get their best work from them.
-Ensuring that your employee’s needs are met will be unique to your business and the working environment.
+Ensuring your employee’s needs are met will be unique to your business and the working environment.

 It is crucial to create a positive and comfortable work environment.
 You will find that your employees will leave if that is not the case.